 The Authority has two types of items, which arise due to the implementation of GASB 68 and the related net pension liability.
 Accordingly, the items, net difference between expected and actual earnings, net difference between projected and actual earnings on pension plan investments, changes in proportion and differences between contributions and proportionate share of contributions, and contributions subsequent to the measurement date.
-The net effect of these items are reported on the Statement of Net Position.
+The net effect of these items is reported on the Statement of Net Position.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The Authority has recorded Net inflows for the year ended June 30, 2017 in the Pension Plan section of the Notes to the Financial Statements.